snluu/shawty/README.md

 ## History

 ### Version 1
+* 1.1.6: Separated run script from the configuration
 * 1.1.5: Index displays version number
 * 1.1.4: Updated import paths
 * 1.1.3: Updated to use new version of logger ([Issue #6](https://github.com/3fps/shawty/issues/6))